exercism/website-copy/tracks/csharp/exercises/high-scores/mentoring.md

 ```

 ### Common suggestions
-- LINQ is especially helpful on creating method `PersonalTopThree`, where a combination of `OrderByDescending` and `Take` provides a quick solution [with an example](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.take?view=netcore-2.1). `Take` method does not raise an exception when there are less elements.
+- LINQ is especially helpful in the `PersonalTopThree`  method, where a combination of `OrderByDescending` and `Take` provides a quick solution [with an example](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable.take?view=netcore-2.1).
+The `Take` method does not raise an exception when there are less elements than the specified count.
 - By design, field `_scores` should be `private`

 ### Talking points